 Mac OS users who haven’t altered your PATH before: don’t panic.
 Follow the instructions in setting the Mac OS PATH.

-Linux, Mac OS, and Windows users: from the command line, install beautiful-racket:
+From the command line, install beautiful-racket:

-sh$ raco pkg install beautiful-racket
+sh$ raco pkg install --auto beautiful-racket

 To check that it worked, try this on the command line (the -l switch tells racket to start with a particular module):